Martin Lee: Short arrest

 On 18 April 2020, Martin Lee was arrested as one of 15 Hong Kong high-profile democracy figures, on suspicion of organizing, publicizing or taking part in several unauthorized assemblies between August and October 2019 in the course of the 2019–20 Hong Kong protests.
 Following protocol, the police statement did not disclose the names of the accused.
 He was freed the same day on bail.
 After, Martin Lee said that he was arrested for the first time in his life but has no regrets and is proud of his democratic work: "Over the months and years, I've felt bad to see so many outstanding youngsters being arrested and prosecuted, but I was not charged.
 Now I've finally become a defendant.
 I feel proud that I have a chance to walk this path of democracy together with them."

-On 1 April 2021, judge Amanda Jane Woodcock (胡雅文) convicted Martin Lee of "holding an unauthorised assembly".
+On 1 April 2021, district judge Amanda Jane Woodcock (胡雅文) convicted Martin Lee of "holding an unauthorised assembly".
 On 16 April, Lee received a sentence of 11 months in jail, suspended for 24 months, for his part in the 2019 unauthorised assemblies.

+On 12 April 2024 Martin Lee (then aged 86) received from the Hong Kong Court of Final Appeal a suspended sentence following conviction for taking part in an unauthorised procession in August 2019.
+The appeal generated considerable adverse publicity for Lord Neuberger (former President of the UK Supreme Court) for his participation in the decision.

+On 27 December 2024, the Hong Kong Government stripped Lee of his title as a Justice of the Peace.